UffizziCloud/quickstart-compose/README.md

 </ol>
 </details>

-<details><summary><b>Does Uffizzi support monorepos?</b></summary>
+<details><summary><b>Does Uffizzi support monorepos/polyrepos?</b></summary>
 Yes.
-See the example in this repo.
-Note: Your CI pipeline will typically include a series of <code>build</code>/<code>push</code> steps for each of the components of your application.
+Your CI pipeline will typically include a series of <code>build</code>/<code>push</code> steps for each of the components of your application.
 Uffizzi just needs to know the fully qualified container registry URL for where to find these built images.
 </details>

 <details><summary><b>Does Uffizzi support &nbsp; _____________?</b></summary>